 The battery capacity of a solar bank usually ranges between 15000 – 20000 mAh.
 Therefore, if your solar panel is compact, it can’t be fully charged via the sun’s energy alone.

-Even manufacturers advise charging solar devices through USB ports after it has reached a 50% mark.
-This is also the case for even the best solar power banks in the market.
+Even manufacturers advise charging solar devices through USB ports after it has reached the 50% mark.
+This is also the case for even the best solar power banks.

-Any solar or electronic device tends to charge very fast until it replenishes half of its energy.
+Any solar or electronic device tends to charge quickly until it replenishes half of its energy.
 However, after the 50% mark, these devices tend to charge slowly because they have already accumulated the minimum reserve of energy they need to function.

 How Can You Speed Up the Charging of Solar Power Banks?

-Are you getting late for your camping trip, but your cell phone battery happens to be dead?
-Don’t sweat; it’s for times like this that solar chargers and banks prove to be the best savior.
+Are you getting late for your camping trip, but your cell phone battery is dead?
+Don’t sweat; it’s for times like this that solar chargers and banks are the best savior.

-Even if your solar bank happens to have less charge and takes a long time to accumulate energy, here are a few tips you can use to speed up how long it takes to charge a solar power bank!
+Even if your solar bank has less charge and takes a long time to accumulate energy, here are a few tips to speed up how long it takes to charge a solar power bank!

 More Solar Panels Are Better

 The more solar panels the bank will have, the more energy it will collect.
-Many solar panels mean a large surface for accumulating light particles.
+Many solar panels have a large surface for accumulating light particles.

 Due to this, direct light hitting the solar panel also increases, resulting in faster and higher electricity generation.
 Hence, adding a few solar panels to your solar device can boost its charging and functioning capacity.